 The previous definition of CDS (also called 1-CDS) is a special case of k-CDS with k = 1.
 Several schemes [3, 21, 22] have been proposed to maintain the k-connectivity in topology control.
 Basu and Redi [5] designed a centralized algorithm for achieving 2-connectivity in wireless networks using mobile nodes.
 Jorgic, Nayak, and Stojmenovic [17] suggested to use local k-connectivity to approximate global k-connectivity based on neighborhood information.
-The problem of constructing double dominating set and k-dominating set in general graph has been studied in [15, 23].
+The problems of constructing double dominating sets and k-dominating sets in general graphs have been studied in [15, 23].
 In [18], three heuristic algorithms are provided to construct a double dominating set.
-The problem of localized construction of a k-CDS has not been discussed.
+Localized double dominating set algorithms were discussed in [27].
+The localized construction of a k-CDS has not been discussed.

-3 k-Extensions of Existing CDS Algorithms
+3. k-Extensions of Existing CDS Algorithms